boguszjelinski/kern/HOWTORUN.md

 The results will be saved in the database and logs.

 To test the technology stack more realistically you can simulate clients via RestAPI, without Kim:
-* [Kapir](https://gitlab.com/kabina/kapir): Rest API responsible for receiving requests, share statuses and store them in a database
+* [Kapir](https://gitlab.com/kabina/kapir): Rest API responsible for receiving requests, share statuses and store them in a database.
+You need Kapir to run React clients.
 * [Kapi](https://gitlab.com/kabina/kapi/client): Rest API client simulator, which also emulates real users in big volume (100k/h)

 But you might also want to test visually, on-line, how a request is served.
 Four React applications will help you do it: